quantnetwork/blockchain-developer-exercises-foundations/CLASS4.md

 #### DLT Network Information

 We will be interacting with the Bitcoin testnet.
-This network has been designated a location so that Overledger can route requests for these DLT networks correctly.
-This location is as follows:
+The relevant Overledger location object is as follows:

 1. Location = {“technology”: “Bitcoin”, “network”: “Testnet”}

 #### Prerequisites

-It is assumed that you have already setup your environment by following [these instructions](./CLASS1.md) and that you have completed the previous exercisees to search for a block using Overledger [here](./CLASS2.md) and to search for a UTXO transaction using Overledger [here](./CLASS3.md).
+It is assumed that you have already setup your environment by following [these instructions](./CLASS1.md) and that you have completed the previous exercises to search for a block using Overledger [here](./CLASS2.md) and to search for a UTXO transaction using Overledger [here](./CLASS3.md).

 #### Searching for the Largest Unspent UTXO in a block